Bella Dodd: Career

 In fall 1925, Dodd got her first job as a substitute teacher of history at Seward Park High School.
-In February 1926, she began teaching at Hunter College, which she continued even after passing the New York bar in 1931.
+In February 1926, she began teaching at Hunter College, which she continued even after passing the New York bar exam in 1931.

 On route home from Europe in 1930, Dodd met a group of New York City school teachers in the Teachers Union.
 She started attending union meetings, but she "found them disconcerting because there was so much strife between groups seeking control."
 She took off time from work after her marriage, but returned to Hunter College by 1932 when the Great Depression affected both her parents and husband.
 From 1926 to 1938, Dodd taught political science and economics at Hunter College.
 In 1938, she resigned to become a full-time activist for the New York City Teachers Union (TU).

 Dodd joined an "Anti-Fascist Literature Committee."
 She was attracted to the Communist Party by Margaret Schlauch: "The Communist Party in this country set itself up as the one organization that was fighting fascism."
-Harriet Silverman introduced her to Party leader Earl Browder.
+Harriet Silverman introduced her to U.S. Communist Party leader Earl Browder.
 Teachers urged her to attend a "Class Room Teachers Association," through which she learned of the Trade Union Unity League (TUUL) and the Teachers Union (TU).
 She saw Celia Lewis, Clara Richer, and Max Diamond emerge as leaders of the TU's "Red minority."
 A first bill she helped pass led to her promotion as a TU legislative representative, for which she took a six-month leave of absence from Hunter College in Spring 1936, taking over from TU co-founder Abraham Lefkowitz.
 (Charles J. Hendley was TU president 1935–1945.)
 Party leaders like Jack Stachel and William Z. Foster demanded that American workers become "politicalized" and "proletarianized."
 Through the intervention of friend and mayor Fiorello LaGuardia, Dodd got leave again.
 During the Spanish Civil War (1936–1939), teachers volunteered for the Lincoln Brigade: Dodd names Sid Babsky and Ralph Wardlaw.
 TU membership rose above 9,000, with a tenth communists.
 So many college teachers joined that they formed their own New York City College Teachers Union Local 537 AFT.
 Dorothy Wallace joined the TU as "minder" for the Soviets, under her brother, vice president Dale Zysman (Party name "Jack Hardy") who had trained in Moscow.
 Henry Linville and Abraham Lefkowitz split from the TU to form the New York City Teacher Guild.